The Perfect Jean Patch for fixing your worn or torn denim jeans

 Denim Inside Patch

-These Heavy-Duty iron on jean patches are for repairing frays, rips, and tears from the inside of jeans.
+These iron on backing patches are made from real denim material.
+They are used for repairing frays, rips, and tears from the inside of jeans.
 These jean patches add strength to your jeans without being seen.
 This denim patch has the soft cotton exposed on the inside of the jeans for comfort.
+The color facing out (the adhesive side) dark blue.
 They are excellent for adding extra cushioning or reinforcing of worn jeans.
 Applies in seconds with an iron.

 Free Shipping on all orders!